-El Dorado Water Agency established five programs internally to support the WRDMP implementation.
-These five implementation programs are mutually supportive and guided by the adopted policies and guidance, providing a focus on outcomes to benefit the communities in El Dorado County.
+El Dorado Water Agency established five programs to support the WRDMP implementation.
+These five implementation programs are mutually supportive and guided by the adopted policies and guidance, providing a structure for stable and outcomefocused implementation to benefit the communities in El Dorado County.